 “Leave that to me,” Kitty answered.
 “Right now, just see if something is there.”

 Cedric took a deep breath and began stretching his arms.
 A voice came from behind them.

 “Here you go, my love birds.”
-Huarton placed two drinks on the tiki bar.
+Huarton placed two drinks, sweating with condensation on the tiki bar.

 Kitty and Cedric turned.